-American Trails hosts the next International Trails Symposium in Portland May 17-20, 2015.
+American Trails hosts the next International Trails Symposium in Portland May 17-20, 2015, at the Oregon Convention Center.
 The Symposium addresses every aspect of trails, greenways, and blueways.
 Learn from dozens of educational sessions and mobile workshops and network with experts and enthusiasts from across the globe.
 The theme for this year's Symposium is "Solutions for Success."

 Thank you Sponsors!

-Thank you to our local host and major partner, Metro, and to our other partners, The Intertwine Alliance, MIG, Inc., Northwest Youth Corps, OR Parks and Recreation, and the Professional Trailbuilders Association, as well as the Bureau of Land Management, National Park Service, US Fish & Wildlife Service, and the USDA Forest Service.
+Oregon State Parks and Recreation, REI, MIG, Inc., The Intertwine Alliance, Northwest Youth Corps, Alta Planning + Design, the Bureau of Land Management, National Park Service, US Fish & Wildlife Service, and the USDA Forest Service.

 Partnership for sustainable trails training

-The Professional Trailbuilders Association and American Trails are proud to announce the Sustainable Trails Workshops and Outdoor Demo Area and Trade Show at the Symposium.
+The Professional Trailbuilders Association to bring the Sustainable Trails Workshops to the Symposium.

 Portland, Oregon - Our host city